DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 2. [Kent State University Libraries SPSS Tutorials](https://libguides.library.kent.edu/SPSS)

-  - Four online tutorials providing an introduction to the SPSS environment, guidance on data manipulation and cleaning in SPSS, and instruction on data analysis and interpretation.
+  - Four online tutorials provide an introduction to the SPSS environment, guidance on data manipulation and cleaning in SPSS, and instruction on data analysis and interpretation.
 Offers sample data files for users to follow along their own.

 3. [SPSS Beginners Tutorials](https://www.spss-tutorials.com/basics/#introduction-to-spss)

-  - online guide covers beginners basics, how to prepare data, and create a data dictionary.
+  - Online guide covers beginners basics, how to prepare data, and create a data dictionary.
 Includes guides on conducting a range of statistical tests (e.g. T-TEst, Chi-square, Correlation, ANOVA, Linear and Multiple Regression).

 4. [ICPSR - A Student's Guide to Interpreting SPSS Output for Basic Analysis](https://www.icpsr.umich.edu/files/instructors/InterpretingSPSSOutput2016.pdf)